Orthodox Church of the Exaltation of the Holy Cross, Kraków

-The Orthodox Church of the Exaltation of the Holy Cross (Cerkiew Podwyższenia Krzyża Świętego), is a historic parish Greek Catholic orthodox church (tserkov) located at 11 Wiślna Street in the Old Town of Kraków, Poland.
+The Greek Catholic Church of the Exaltation of the Holy Cross (Polish: Cerkiew Podwyższenia Krzyża Świętego) is a historic parish church (tserkov) of the Greek Catholic Church, located at 11 Wiślna Street in the Old Town of Kraków, Poland.
+It was built between 1636 and 1643 in the Baroque style as the Latin-rite Church of St Norbert, intended for the Norbertine Sisters.

-In the years 1636 to 1803 and from 1949 to 1998 it was the St. Norbert's Church.

 History

 The church and monastery was built for the Norbertine Sisters between 1636 and 1643.

-After the suppression of the religious orders by the Austrian authorities in 1803, the Norbertine nuns left the monastery and the church.
+After the suppression of religious orders by the Austrian authorities in 1803, the Norbertine nuns left the monastery and the church.

 In 1809 it was handed over to the Greek Catholics and became the seat of the Greek Catholic Parish of the Exaltation of the Holy Cross in Kraków.
 It was owned by Greek Catholics until 1947.

 From 1949 to 1998 the monastery complex belonged to the Missionaries of La Salette and the church was named after St. Norbert.

-In 1998 it was returned to the Greek Catholics and is now once again the Orthodox Church (Tserkov) of the Exaltation of the Holy Cross.
+In 1998 it was returned to the Greek Catholics and is now once again the Church (Tserkov) of the Exaltation of the Holy Cross.

 Currently, it is the seat of the Polish Greek Catholic Parish of the Exaltation of the Holy Cross in Kraków, Archdiocese of Przemyśl-Warsaw, Kraków-Krynica Deanery, Greek Catholic parishes in Poland.